 Beautifully illustrated, this book captures the lifestyle of coffee creators and aficionados, as seen through the lens of acclaimed photographer Horst A. Friedrichs.

 For some, coffee is a means of getting through the morning.
 For others, it is a way of life.
 Fascinated by artisanal coffee culture, celebrated photographer Horst A. Friedrichs turns his lens toward every aspect of coffee—from beans to espresso machines, and from baristas to consumers.
 Stepping inside the world’s best coffee shops, Friedrichs shows just how sophisticated the practice of making coffee has become.
 Delicious shots of classic drip cones and decades-old Chemex coffee makers are interspersed with images of beakers filled with dark liquid simmering over a flame and brewers extracting the perfect concentrate to be poured over ice.
 He also captures coffee’s fashion aesthetic—from witty and vintage t-shirts to upscale extracts and felt filters.
 Nora Manthey’s texts profile the leading minds of the third wave and reveal their transformative craft.
 As luscious as a freshly poured cup of espresso, this is a delightfully irresistible book that will be at home on any coffee table.

-Horst A. Friedrichs is a photographer whose work has appeared in the Independent, The New York Times, and Stern.
+Horst A. Friedrichs is a photographer whose work has appeared in National Geographic, The New York Times, and Stern.
 He is the author of many books including Denim Style, Best of British, and Coffee Style (all by Prestel).
 He lives in London.

 Nora Manthey is a freelance journalist based in London.
 She studied politics and communication in Berlin previously and works for various print and online media nowadays.
 Her topics are urban and sustainable.